7 Must-See Exhibitions in Venice Beyond the Biennial

 4. Njideka Akunyili Crosby: “The Beautyful Ones”

-Victoria Miro’s small and perfectly formed gallery near Piazza San Marco was packed beyond bursting for the gallery’s opening party, which was attended by artists including Kerry James Marshall.
+Victoria Miro’s small and perfectly formed gallery near Piazza San Marco was packed beyond bursting for the gallery’s opening party, which was attended by artists such as Kerry James Marshall.

-Crosby’s paintings, layered in meaning and complex composition are a feast for both the eyes and the mind.
-In “The Beautyful Ones,” she shows a selection of portraits in her signature style, complementing the simpler, sparser portraits that are on view in Ralph Rugoff’s Biennale exhibition.
+Crosby’s paintings, layered in meaning and complex composition, are a feast for both the eyes and the mind.
+In “The Beautyful Ones,” she shows a selection of portraits in her signature style, complementing the simpler, sparser portraits that are on view in Ralph Rugoff’s biennial exhibition.

 5. Charlotte Prodger and Sean Edwards

 Scotland and Wales Exhibitions

 Representing Scotland and Wales at the biennial at a collateral exhibition are Charlotte Prodger and Sean Edwards, respectively.

 Prodger’s film SaF05 takes its name from a bearded lioness whose domain is the Okavango Delta.
 A film of the landscape narrated by Prodger features conversations interspersed with interludes inspired by her own memories of being a queer teenager growing up in Aberdeen.

 Sean Edwards’s film and sculpture were soundtracked by his mother reading live, broadcast from the U.K. through speakers in the exhibition space.
 She performed a moving poem comprising memories of her weekly baths as a child and moving from cities in the U.K. looking for work before she settled in Cardiff in Wales.

 6. Helen Frankenthaler